decyphertek-io/decyphertek/docs/FireZone.md

     # Once all vpn tunnels have been configured, you can set to only allow inbound traffic to port 51829/udp via
     # AWS Security group or other network based firewall.
 If you need ssh or console access , allow those temporaily.
-    # This secures the VPN server and returns not results when scanning via Nmap.
+    # This secures the VPN server and returns no results when scanning via Nmap.

 References
 ----------